We all know that lying to your supervisor or another federal employee can lead to big trouble.

 What are the Elements of a Lack of Candor Charge?

-The Merit Systems Protection Board (MSPB) has said there are two main elements of a lack of candor charge.
+The Merit Systems Protection Board (MSPB) has said there are two main elements of a lack of candor federal employee charge.

 First, the employee must give incorrect information or incomplete information.